WesH0use/AWS_Developer_Notes/Security.md

 ## AWS Billing and Cost Management

 **You need to activate IAM user access to the Billing and Cost Management console for all the users who need access - By default, IAM users do not have access to the AWS Billing and Cost Management console.** You or your account administrator must grant users access.
 You can do this by activating IAM user access to the Billing and Cost Management console and attaching an IAM policy to your users.
 Then, you need to activate IAM user access for IAM policies to take effect.
 You only need to activate IAM user access once.

+ # EC2

+ ### An application runs on an EC2 instance and processes orders on a nightly basis.
+This EC2 instance needs to access the orders that are stored in S3.
+How would you recommend the EC2 instance access the orders securely?

+**Use an IAM role**

+IAM roles have been incorporated so that your applications can securely make API requests from your instances, without requiring you to manage the security credentials that the applications use.
+Instead of creating and distributing your AWS credentials, you can delegate permission to make API requests using IAM roles.

+Amazon EC2 uses an instance profile as a container for an IAM role.
+When you create an IAM role using the IAM console, the console creates an instance profile automatically and gives it the same name as the role to which it corresponds.

+This is the most secure option as the role assigned to EC2 can be used to access S3 without storing any credentials onto the EC2 instance.

 ## Permissions & Policy Types